 Can also temporarily give up the hours you used to spend sitting in front of the television?
 If you think you don’t waste time watching tv, log how much time you watch tv for the next 10 days.
 You might be surprised at how much time you spend watching tv, or catching up to no one in particular on social media, aka surfing your timeline.
 Most people can carve out at least 1 hour after work to work on business by cutting back on tv and Facebook.

 I won’t throw in the cliche “give up one hour of sleep at night to work on the business” because quite frankly I need my sleep, and most people aren’t getting enough good rest anyway!
-But… I highly recommend you commit to work two weekends a month.
+But… I highly recommend you commit to work at least two weekends out of each month.

 It seems like a lot of time, but if you work it around your day job and stick with it, you can steadily increase your income with your online business until you can comfortably afford to let go of the job you now have.